jlevy/og-equity-compensation/README.md

   [**phantom stock**](http://www.investopedia.com/articles/stocks/12/introduction-phantom-stock.asp)
   award is a type of phantom equity that entitles the recipient to a payment equal to the value of a share of the company’s stock, upon the occurrence of certain events.
-- 🚧 Can we elaborate on what events typically trigger this?
 - 🄳
   [**Stock appreciation rights (SARs)**](https://www.nceo.org/articles/phantom-stock-appreciation-rights-sars) are a type of phantom equity that gives the recipient the right to receive a payment calculated by reference to the appreciation in the equity of the company.

-🚧 More data on how rare these are?
+🚧 Elaboration needed on what events typically trigger phantom stock.
+How rare are phantom stock and SARs?
 And what is appreciation?

 🄳 [**Warrants**](https://en.wikipedia.org/wiki/Warrant_%28finance%29) are another kind of option to purchase stock, generally used in investment transactions (for example, in a convertible note offering, investors may also get a warrant, or a law firm may ask for one in exchange for vendor financing).
+They differ from stock options in that they are more abbreviated and stand-alone legal documents, not granted pursuant to a single legal agreement (typically called a “[plan](#documents-and-agreements)”) for all employees.

 Employees and advisors may not encounter warrants, but it’s worth knowing they exist.
-They differ from stock options in that they are more abbreviated and stand-alone legal documents, not granted pursuant to a single legal agreement (typically called a “[plan](#documents-and-agreements)”) for all employees.

 ## Tax Basics